cning0506/DATA211_DataVisz/README.md

-# DATA211_Data Visualization Class with Professor Ronald Smith
+# Welcome to DATA211_Data Visualization Course Repository

+Data Visz with Professor Ronald Smith

 ### This repository is dedicated to the Final Project created by Conrad Ning and Frank Qiu